Email Copywriting is the backbone of your email marketing campaign.

 Pictures Of Faces In Email Copy

-This is quite a subtle approach which may not sound very promising but it is highly effective.
+This is quite a subtle approach that may not sound very promising but it is highly effective.

 You need to use pictures of the faces of people in your marketing email copy or people using the product or looking at it.